-1,1.
-Background and Purpose The 1985 Idaho Legislature authorized reallocation of certain hydropower water rights to new upstream beneficial uses.
-The reallocation is to be accomplished using statutes designed to provide for the appropriation of unappropriated public water supplemented by a public interest review of those reallocations which significantly reduce Sylvexisting hydropower generation.
-These rules and regulations provide the procedures for obtaining the right to
+The 1985 Idaho Legislature authorized reallocation of certain hydropower rights water to new beneficial uses.
+The reallocation is to be accomplished using statutes designed to provide for the appropriation of unappropriated public water supplemented by a public interest review of those reallocations which significantly reduce existing hydropower generation. rules and regulations provide the procedures for obtaining the right to divert and use unappropriated public water as well as water previously appropriated for hydropower use which has been placed in trust with the State of Idaho and is subject to reallocation.
+Guidelines are provided for the filing and processing of applications, and criteria are established for determining the actions to be taken by the director.

-- edivert and use unappropriated public water as well as $\{ f{i,j}^{(i)}, f{i,j}^{(i)} \} = 0$ water previously appropriated for hydropower use which has been placed in trust with the State of Idaho and is subject to reallocation.
-Guidelines are provided for the filing and processing of applications, and criteria are established for determining the actions to be taken by the director. - 1.2.
-Scope and Applicability
+1.2.
+SCOPE AND APPLICABILITY

-These rules and regulations are applicable to appropriations from all sources of unappropriated public water in the State of Idaho under the authority of Chapter 2, Title 42, Idaho Code, Sources of public water include rivers, streams, springs, lakes and ground water.
-The rules and regulations are also applicable to the reallocation of hydropower water rights held in trust by the State of Idaho, The rules and regulations are applicable to all applications to appropriate water filed with the Department of Water Resources prior to the effective date of these rules upon which an action to approve or deny the application is pending and to all applications filed subsequent to adoption of the rules and regulations.
-In addition, the rules and regulations are applicable to all existing permits to appropriate water to the extent that such permits were not developed prior to July 1, 1985.
+These rules and regulations are applicable to appropriations from all sources of unappropriated public water in the State of Idaho under the authority of Chapter 2, Title 42, Idaho Code.
+Sources of public water include rivers, streams, springs, lakes and groundwater.
+The rules and regulations are also applicable to the reallocation of hydropower water rights held in trust by applicable to all applications to appropriate water filed with the Department of Water Resources prior to the effective date of these rules upon which an action to approve or deny the application is pending and to all applications filed subsequent to adoption of the rules and regulations.
+In addition, the rules and regulations are applicable to existing permits to appropriate water required to be reviewed under the provisions of Section 42-203D, Idaho Code.

 1,3.
-Authority
+AUTHORITY